Amphibian303/Reserve-Rights-Protocol/README.md

 ## Blockchain is revolutionizing finance as we know it

 The world is changing dramatically.
 Blockchain technology has broken all limitations of the traditional finance system over the last decade and for the better.
 Bitcoin has revealed to the human race of the possibilities achievable through blockchain financial technology.
 Thanks to the internet, societies have grown in knowledge and economic power exponentially since its conception.
 The internet needs a form of digital currency to streamline transactions on a global scale.
 The analog systems that have been in place for thousands of years aka ‘fiat money’ are slow and even corrupt on a government level in most cases.
 This leads to inflation and the melting of savings of hardworking people across the world.
 Projects such as EGOLD and Reserve Rights has made it their mission to fix these issues and return the power back to the people.

+## The Results:

+Since the 2018 inception of The Reserve Rights project, the team claims that they have very positive results and feedback from its users in locations with high inflation.
+Most of their customers are small business owners and merchants in these highly inflated areas.

+The team has also announced that they intend on doing a massive promotional campaign “when the time is right”.
+They are going for an organic approach to gain loyal customers from the ground up.
+This way, the word of mouth method will have a more meaningful impact rather than starting off with a huge promotional exposure.
+Once the customer base reaches into the millions, a promotional trigger should boost the Reserve brand into even higher heights and could potentially put the project in the top 20 cryptocurrencies.
+Currently RSR is sitting modestly at #100 on coinbase market cap.

+Reserve Rights seems to have the most promising future in this domain when you stack up their star roster of teammates and investors involved in the project.
+Compared to EGOLD, Reserve seems like its more suitable for large scale adoption

+## Recommendations